-State of emergency declared in Fort Lauderdale after unprecedented 2ft of rainfall
+State of emergency declared in Fort Lauderdale after unprecedented 2 feet of rainfall

 More rain was possible on Friday afternoon through the early evening, according to the NWS forecast, but would not be as severe as torrential downpours earlier this week.

-A massive amount of rain fell in a matter of hours on Wednesday following several days of wet weather.
+A massive amount of rain fell in a matter of hours on Wednesday after a supercell thunderstorm lodged over the region following several days of wet weather.

 Drone footage showed dozens of vehicles floating down major roads and residents wading up to their waists through water-logged streets.

 At one Fort Lauderdale airport terminal, water rushed through the doors and a virtual river gushed down the tarmac between planes.